 If you love sour candies, you don’t need to choose between your favorite treat and your teeth.
 You can limit the damage done by the sugar and acid by rinsing your mouth with water after eating sour candy.
 In some cases, following your candy with vegetables such as celery will also scrub away some of the sugar.
 Wait 30 minutes before brushing your teeth with a toothbrush, or else the bristles will damage your softened enamel.

 Repairing the Damage

 Scheduling two professional oral exams per year can help catch any developing cavities before they become a problem.
 Left alone, tooth decay can cause tooth pain, and leave you vulnerable to infections.
 Infections can cause tooth loss, bone loss, and run the risk of spreading to other parts of your body.
-At Winters Dental Excellence, we can repair tooth decay using white fillings and porcelain dental crowns to restore your teeth in ways that look natural.
+At our office, we can repair tooth decay using white fillings and porcelain dental crowns to restore your teeth in ways that look natural.

 We also offer quality teeth whitening services to brighten your smile.
 For deeper staining, we offer lumineers and porcelain veneers, color-matched with your natural tooth color.
 These thin restorations can cover the appearance of deep stains to give you an attractive smile.

-For more information about repairing the damage from sour candies and other foods, please call 918-528-3330 to meet with a Tulsa dentist at Winters Dental Excellence.
+For more information about repairing the damage from sour candies and other foods, please call 918-528-3330 to meet with a Tulsa dentist today.
 We are happy to help you maintain a healthy, beautiful smile.